-Continue below to read the synopsis of the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'SO WITCHES WE BECAME' blog tour brought to you by TBR & BEYOND TOURS, LITTLE BROWN BOOKS FOR YOUNG READERS, and JILL BAGUCHINSKY!
+Continue below to read the synopsis of the book and be sure to follow this link - [TOUR SCHEDULE] to check out the rest of the stops on the 'LOVESICK FALLS' book tour brought to you by TOPPLING STACKS TOURS, LITTLE BROWN BOOKS FOR YOUNG READERS, and JULIA DRAKE!

 Add to Goodreads